manoj7654/swanirbhar/README.md

 ### Authentication
 - Authentication is the process of verifying the identity of a user.
-In this E-Learning Platform API, authentication is implemented using JWT (JSON Web Tokens).
+In this course management api for lms, authentication is implemented using JWT (JSON Web Tokens).

 ### Authorization
 - Authorization determines what an authenticated user is allowed to do.
 Different user roles